Everybody needs healthcare -- or will, at some point. And, when there’s something everyone needs, there’s a huge opportunity for investors.

 Investing in any kind of stock comes with risks, including the possibility that competitors will develop more successful products and services.
 Healthcare stocks face these risks, as well as others that are more unique to the sector.

 Healthcare is highly regulated.
 Drugmakers and medical device makers can fail to secure the necessary regulatory approvals to market new products.
 Regulatory changes can drastically alter a healthcare stock’s growth prospects.
 In the U.S., the Food and Drug Administration (FDA) oversees the regulation of drugs and medical devices.
 It’s smart to pay attention to any FDA action related to medical stocks you’re watching.

 Many healthcare stocks also face significant litigation risk.
 For example, biopharmaceutical companies, medical device makers, and healthcare providers can be sued if patients think the companies’ products and services have caused them harm.

 In addition, drugmakers and medical device makers must convince payers, including health insurers, PBMs, and government agencies, to buy their products.
 If companies aren’t successful in obtaining reimbursement approvals, their growth prospects can be reduced.

 Many healthcare companies are also highly dependent on Medicare reimbursement levels.
-The Biden administration has called for changes to Medicare to allow the program to negotiate prices with drugmakers.
-If these changes are made, drugmakers’ revenues and profits could fall as Medicare pays less for some drugs.
+Changes will soon be implemented for Medicare that will allow the program to negotiate prices with drugmakers.
+Some drugmakers’ revenues and profits could be negatively affected as Medicare pays less for some drugs.